hwchen/acs-explorer/README.md

 ## Installation

-The acs explorer is written in rust.
-Currently, the only way to install is to build from source, so you must have Rust installed.
+Binaries for linux and osx are available on the releases page.

+For building from source, you need Rust.
 I suggest [Rustup](https://rustup.rs).
 Then:

 ```
 $ git clone https://github.com/hwchen/acs-explorer.git